 At the end of the exercise, they count the number of words written.
 The average is around 400 words per student written in 15 minutes.

-It might not seem like much, but if you write 400 words a day for five days and take the weekend off; you’ll have 2,000 words.
+It might not seem like much, but if you write 400 words a day for five days and take the weekend off, you’ll have 2,000 words written in a week.

 Write 2,000 words a week for the rest of this year.
 Take a week off for the holidays.
-You’ll have the first draft of your 60,000-word book written before 2018 ends.
+You’ll have the first draft of your 60,000-word book written within 10 months!

 15 minute microbursts help me overcome procrastination.
 15 minute intervals are bearable, no matter how tough the project.
 15 minutes of work can help you start something you’ve always wanted to do.